kkeian/kkeian/README.md

 - 👋 Hi, I’m @kkeian
-- 👀 I’m interested in creating an open source Japanese lexer in Rust.
+- 👀 I’m interested in building systems from scratch in my free time.
-- 🌱 I’m currently learning Rust and API Design.
+- 🌱 I’m currently learning MIPS and Embedded Systems Programming.
-- 💞️ I’m looking to collaborate on open source tools for learning Japanese.
+- 💞️ I’m looking to improve my understanding of Embedded and low-level programming.

 <!---
 kkeian/kkeian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.